Universal spectral correlations in open Floquet systems with localized leaks: Classical and quantum standard map with leakage

+Figure~\ref{fig:OpenSM} shows that structures in the phase space that are barely perceptible in the closed system due to rapid mixing are revealed once a leak is introduced.
+As shown in Ref.~\cite{Prado2024}, even in the strongly chaotic regime, the standard map exhibits stickiness, that is, inhomogeneous regions in phase space, where chaotic trajectories can become temporarily trapped before eventually escaping.
+In closed systems, these structures are hidden by the fast mixing of trajectories, but when a leak is introduced, the trajectories are terminated as soon as they reach the leak, interrupting the mixing process.
+This effectively ``freezes'' the short-time imprint of the phase-space inhomogeneities and makes the sticky structures visible.
+Stickiness affects both classical and quantum dynamics.

-Figure~\ref{fig:OpenSM}(a) shows that the dwell time for trajectories initialized across the phase space vary significantly.
+The effect of stickiness to the classical dynamics is illustrated in Figs.~\ref{fig:OpenSM}(a)-(b).
+Figure~\ref{fig:OpenSM}(a) shows the classical dwell time for trajectories initialized across the phase space.
+The escape times vary significantly.
 Dark blue corresponds to trajectories that escape after a single iteration ($\tau=1$); lighter blue to those escaping after two iterations ($\tau=2$); green for three ($\tau=3$); and white indicates long-lived trajectories ($\tau > 3$).

-Figure~\ref{fig:OpenSM}(b) highlights the effects of stickiness, as we now explain.
-As shown in Ref.~\cite{Prado2024}, even in the strongly chaotic regime, the standard map exhibits stickiness -- inhomogeneous structures in phase space, where chaotic trajectories can become temporarily trapped before eventually escaping.
-These structures are barely perceptible in the closed system due to rapid mixing, but they are revealed once a leak is introduced.
-This is because the trajectories are terminated upon reaching the leak, which interrupts the mixing process and effectively ``freezes'' the short-time imprint of these inhomogeneities, making them visible.
-This behavior is confirmed in Fig.~\ref{fig:OpenSM}(b), which shows the average classical dwell time as a function of the leak position.
-The dwell time is systematically larger when the leak covers portions of phase space with enhanced stickiness.
+This spatial variation reveals the inhomogeneity of the chaotic phase space.
+The same behavior is quantified in Fig.~\ref{fig:OpenSM}(b), which shows the average classical dwell time as a function of the leak position.
+The dwell time is systematically larger when the leak covers regions of phase space associated with enhanced stickiness.

-Quantum dynamics mirrors the classical behavior.
-In Fig.~\ref{fig:OpenSM}(c), the Husimi Q-function averaged over long-lived resonances shows enhanced probability density (red dots) in the same regions where the classical dwell time is largest.
-The quantum-classical correspondence is further demonstrated in Fig.~\ref{fig:OpenSM}(d), where the average quantum dwell time shows the same dependence on the position of the leak as the average classical dwell time in Fig.~\ref{fig:OpenSM}(b).
-The leak acts as a probe that exposes the fine structure of the classical chaotic phase space, revealing the influence of stickiness on both classical and quantum dynamics.
+The quantum dynamics mirrors the classical behavior.
+In Fig.~\ref{fig:OpenSM}(c), we show the Husimi $Q$-function

+where $|\alpha_{\text{coh}}\rangle$ denotes a coherent state centered at the phase-space point $(q,p)$ \cite{Husimi1940,Zyczkowski1986, Saraceno1990, Backer2002}.
+The average of the Husimi distributions over long-lived resonances displays enhanced probability density (red dots) in the same regions where the classical dwell time is largest.
+The quantum-classical correspondence is further demonstrated in Fig.~\ref{fig:OpenSM}(d), where the average quantum dwell time exhibits the same dependence on the position of the leak as the average classical dwell time in Fig.~\ref{fig:OpenSM}(b).
+The leak therefore acts as a probe that exposes the fine structure of the classical chaotic phase space, revealing the influence of stickiness on both classical and quantum dynamics.